EvoLinkAI/awesome-seedance-2.5-guide/README.md

 Use this repo to inspect official 2.5 examples, copy prompt structures, and join the 2.5 rollout.

 > [!NOTE]
 > This Quick Start intentionally keeps the current verified `seedance-2.0-text-to-video` model ID and the current Seedance 2 API path.
-Seedance 2.5 API access is coming soon through the early access rollout; do not replace the runnable 2.0 model ID with an unverified 2.5 model ID yet.
+Seedance 2.5 API is avaible ; do not replace the runnable 2.0 model ID with an unverified 2.5 model ID yet.

 ```bash
 export EVOLINK_API_KEY="your_key_here"